solidsnakedev/solidsnakedev.github.io/_posts/2022-07-27-installing-plutus-playground-docker.md

 title: Installing plutus playground using Docker container
 description: This guide will show you how to compile and install plutus playground using Docker.
 summary: This guide will show you how to compile and install plutus playground using Docker.
-tags: plutus plutus-playground coding docker dev-environmet
+tags: plutus plutus-playground coding docker dev
 ---

 # Installing plutus playground using Docker container